 - To conserve biodiversity, forest cover, and other ecological values in the Himalayan region National Mission for Sustaining the Himalayan Ecosystem has been launched.

 - The Government of India has initiated a "Green India Mission" for afforestation of more than 6 mn hectares of degraded forest land and to increase forest cover from 23% to 33%.

 - To support climate-resilient agriculture National Mission for Sustainable Agriculture has been launched.

 - Through the UN Convention to Combat Desertification (UNCCD), India has prepared a 20-year national action plan for combating desertification.

 - For measuring the impact of industries on the environment, the Environment Impact Assessment Program has been launched by the Government of India.

-- Eco-Sensitive Zone has been notified for better protection of Wildlife sanctuaries and National Parks.
+- Eco-Sensitive Zone has been notified to protect Wildlife sanctuaries and National Parks better.

 - India is promoting the use of renewable energy sources.

-- India is making various policies for the conservation of the environment like - Environment (Protection) Act, 1986, Forest (Conservation) Act, 1980, Wildlife Protection Act, 1972 etc.
+- India is making various policies for the conservation of the environment like - the Environment (Protection) Act, 1986, Forest (Conservation) Act, 1980, Wildlife Protection Act, 1972, etc.